 What isn’t SEO?

 Many business owners have dealt with at least one SEO scammer in the past few years, whether they know it or not.
-To help understand what SEO is, it’s best to first understand what SEO isn’t.
-“Black-Hat SEO” is a term that describes practices which use outdated, dishonest, unethical, and sometimes illegal means of ranking your business higher in search engine results.
+To help understand what SEO is, it’s best to understand what SEO isn’t first.
+“Black-Hat SEO” is a term that describes practices that use outdated, dishonest, unethical, and sometimes illegal means of ranking your business higher in search engine results.
 Some scammers will cram your pages with hidden keywords that are unrelated to your site content in an attempt for your site to rank in a wider range of searches.
 Some use ‘doorway’ pages – blank pages that rank high for unrelated search terms – to hide redirect links to your site.
-Every day Google and other search engines get better at sniffing out these techniques and once your site gets flagged, it can be incredibly difficult to recover and show up in search results again.
-There is no “quick fix” for SEO and if someone is offering to get your business to the first page of Google in a few days or weeks, they’re probably a “black-hat”.
+Every day Google and other search engines get better at sniffing out these techniques, and once your site gets flagged, it can be challenging to recover and show up in search results again.
+There is no “quick fix” for SEO, and if someone is offering to get your business to the first page of Google in a few days or weeks, they’re probably a “black-hat.”

 What is SEO?

-Search Engine Optimization or simply “SEO” is the process of optimizing your website content, both on and off the page, so it is more easily indexed by search engines.
-The goal of SEO is to make your website show up at the top of the list of search results when a potential customer is searching for keywords that are relevant to your industry, services or products.
+Search Engine Optimization or simply “SEO” is the process of optimizing your website content, both on and off the page, so search engines can easily index it.
+The goal of SEO is to make your website show up at the top of the list of search results when a potential customer is searching for keywords that are relevant to your industry, services, or products.
 Search engines have greatly evolved in the past decade, and SEO techniques have been forced to adapt to the changes.
-As a result, SEO has become more of a process than a product and often times those who have started the process early are lightyears ahead.
-Our SEO strategy is a blend of modern best practices suggested by Google and other search engines including detailed keyword research and discovery, optimization of on-page and meta content, and an engaging and closely linked social media and content creation strategy.
+As a result, SEO has become more of a process than a product, and often times those who have started the process early are lightyears ahead.
+Our SEO strategy is a blend of modern best practices suggested by Google and other search engines, including detailed keyword research and discovery, optimization of on-page and meta content, and an engaging and closely linked social media and content creation strategy.

 Is SEO important?
 Why do I need it?